Online Gaming & Gambling

-At the intersection of interactive gaming and government regulation, one law firm stands out.
+At the intersection of interactive gaming and government regulation, one firm stands out.

-Ifrah Law has represented Online Gaming clients since the inception of the industry, and now represents many of the largest iGaming companies and industry associations around the world.
-We have been at the center of most of the important prosecutions and lawsuits in the Online Gaming industry, plus we were instrumental in the creation of the legislative and regulatory frameworks in three states which currently permit online gaming: Delaware, New Jersey and Nevada.
+Ifrah Law has represented online gaming clients since the inception of the industry, and now represents many of the largest iGaming and online sports betting companies, ancillary service providers, and industry associations in the world.
+We have been at the center of precedent-setting prosecutions and lawsuits in the online gaming industry, and we were instrumental in the creation of the legislative and regulatory frameworks in the first states to permit online gaming: Delaware, New Jersey, Nevada, and Pennsylvania.

 Nationally ranked by Chambers USA in Gaming & Licensing Law, Jeff Ifrah and his firm bring decades of experience in betting and wagering law to advise startups in the eSports space, including both real money and skill-based p2p competition sites, on compliance with both state and federal law.
-Our clients in the sports betting arena include Unikrn, Bet365, Playtech, Vantiv and the Stars Group.
+Our clients in the sports betting arena include FanDuel, FOXBet, Bet365, Playtech, Unikrn, WorldPay/FIS Global, and Sportradar.
 Jeff and his team have also gained a strong reputation in other innovative internet-based industries such as payment processing and money transmission.

 The firm is a founding member of iDEA (iDevelopment and Economic Association), an association which seeks to grow jobs and expand online interactive entertainment business in the United States through advocacy and education.
-Its members include, Golden Nugget, 888, PaddyPowerBetfair, GVC, and Scientific Games, among others.
+Its members include, DraftKings, Entain, and Light & Wonder, among others.
 On behalf of iDEA, Ifrah Law submitted an amicus brief to the Supreme Court in the seminal sports betting case Murphy v.
 NCAA, which was decided in favor of iDEA’s argument urging the rights of states to direct their own economies.

 Two characteristics uniquely qualify Ifrah Law to represent iGaming companies: